jozefaz/SaturdayMorningPlex/README.md

 # SaturdayMorningPlex

-Automatically generate Saturday morning cartoon-style weekly playlists for your Plex server!
+Recreate the Saturday morning cartoon experience with automated weekly playlists for your Plex server.

-## ✨ Features
+## Features

-- 🎬 **Automated Playlist Generation** - Creates 52 weekly playlists per year
+- Creates 52 weekly playlists per year from your TV library
-- 🎯 **Interactive Content Rating Selector** - Toggle buttons to select/deselect ratings (G, PG, TV-Y, etc.)
+- Toggle content ratings on/off (G, PG, TV-Y, etc.) via web interface
-- 📚 **Multi-Library Support** - Combine shows from multiple Plex libraries (e.g., "TV Shows, Anime, Kids")
+- Handles multiple Plex libraries simultaneously
-- 🎨 **Smart Quality Selection** - Automatically picks highest quality version when duplicates exist (bitrate → filesize → random)
+- Picks highest quality versions when episodes exist in multiple places
-- 📅 **Air Date Sorting** - Episodes sorted chronologically for authentic viewing order
+- Episodes play in air date order
-- 📺 **Smart Distribution** - Each week gets one episode from each show (round-robin)
+- Round-robin distribution - each week gets one episode from every show
-- 🔄 **Multi-Season Support** - Automatically continues to next seasons
-- 📅 **Multi-Year Generation** - Creates playlists until all episodes are included
+- Continues across seasons and years until all episodes are scheduled
-- ✅ **Content Validation** - Verifies selected ratings exist in your library before generating
-- 🔁 **Smart Playlist Replacement** - Detects and replaces incomplete/outdated playlists
-- ⏱️ **Duration Display** - Shows total playlist duration in minutes
-- 📊 **Aggregate Statistics** - Shows comprehensive stats after generation (episode counts, runtime, rating breakdown, top shows)
+- Shows detailed statistics after generation
-- 🌙 **Dark Mode** - Toggle between light and dark themes with persistent preference
+- Dark mode with saved preference
-- 🐳 **Docker & UnRAID Ready** - Easy deployment with Docker or UnRAID
+- Works on Docker and UnRAID
-- 🌐 **Modern Web Interface** - Interactive UI with real-time feedback

-## 🎯 How It Works
+## How It Works

-1. **Connect to Plex** - Authenticate with your Plex Media Server
-2. **Select Libraries** - Click "Load Available Libraries" to see all TV libraries, select one or multiple
-3. **Choose Content Ratings** - Click "Load Available Ratings" and toggle ratings on/off with interactive buttons
-4. **Generate Playlists** - Creates weekly playlists with smart features:
-   - **Air Date Sorting**: Episodes sorted chronologically (oldest first)
-   - **Round-Robin Distribution**: Week 1 gets episode 1 from all shows, Week 2 gets episode 2, etc.
-   - **Quality Selection**: When same episode exists in multiple libraries, automatically picks highest bitrate version
-   - **Multi-Season**: Automatically continues to next seasons when shows run out of episodes
-   - **Deduplication**: Prevents duplicate episodes across libraries
-5. **Multiple Years** - Continues creating years until all episodes are used
-6. **Smart Replacement** - Regenerating updates existing playlists intelligently

-### Web Interface Features

-- **Interactive Content Rating Selector**: Click ratings to toggle them on/off (selected ratings show in blue with ✓)
-- **Multi-Library Selector**: Click "Select All TV Libraries" to include all libraries at once
-- **Real-Time Validation**: System checks if selected ratings exist before generating
-- **Live Status Updates**: Progress messages show what's happening during generation
-- **Playlist Summary**: View all existing playlists with episode counts and durations

-### Example Output

-If you have 3 shows with content rating "G":
-- Show A: 26 episodes (2 seasons, 13 each)
-- Show B: 39 episodes (3 seasons, 13 each)
-- Show C: 52 episodes (4 seasons, 13 each)
+Point it at your Plex server, pick some content ratings, and hit generate.
+The app creates a year's worth of weekly playlists using a simple algorithm: Week 1 gets the first episode from each show, Week 2 gets the second episode from each show, and so on.
+When shows have different episode counts, it keeps going until everything's scheduled.

+Example: 3 shows with 26, 39, and 52 episodes will create about 52 playlists (one year), with the longest show determining how many weeks you get.

+After generation, check the logs for a breakdown: total episodes, runtime hours, rating percentages, and which shows contributed the most episodes.

 The generator creates:
 - **Year 1**: 52 weeks, each with 3 episodes (one from each show)